-- 14. Will the outputs/outcomes lead to benefits beyond the life of the existing project? - 15.
-Were the actions and result owned by the local partners and stakeholders? - 16.
-Was the capacity (individuals, institution, and system) built through the actions of the project? - 17.
-What is the level of contribution of the project management arrangements to national ownership of the set objectives, result and outputs? - 18.
-Were the modes of deliveries of the outputs appropriate to promote national ownership and sustainability of the result achieved? - 19.
-Did the Project contribute to sustainable management of EEEB? - 20.
-Did the Project address cross cutting issues including gender? - 21.
-Evaluate the relevance of the project strategy and assess whether it provided the most effective route towards expected/intended results. - 22.
-Socio-economic risks to sustainability: Are there any social or political risks that may jeopardize sustainability of project outcomes?
+- 15. Will the outputs/outcomes lead to benefits beyond the life of the existing project? - 16.
+Which areas (including lessons learned, innovations, partnerships, etc.) have the potential for developing future initiatives with FROW? - 17.
+How do the achievements of the project can be scaled up to a programmatic collaboration between UNDP and FRWO? - 18.
+Were the actions and results owned by the local partners and stakeholders? - 19.
+Was the capacity (individuals, institution, and system) built through the actions of the project? - 20.
+What is the level of contribution of the project management arrangements to national ownership of the set objectives, results and outputs? - 21.
+Were the modes of delivery of the outputs appropriate to promote national ownership and sustainability of the result achieved? - 22.
+Did the Project contribute to sustainable management of natural resources and rehabilitating degraded lands and mitigating drivers of sand and dust storms? - 23.
+Did the Project address cross-cutting issues including gender? - 24.
+Evaluate the relevance of the project strategy and assess whether it provided the most effective route towards expected/intended results. - 25.
+Socio-economic risks to sustainability: Are there any social or political risks that may jeopardize the sustainability of project outcomes?
 Do the various key stakeholders see that it is in their interest that the project benefits continue to flow?
-Is there sufficient public / stakeholder awareness in support of the long-term objectives of the project? - 23.
-Are lessons learned being documented by the Project Team on a continual basis and shared/ transferred to appropriate parties who could learn from the project and potentially replicate and/or scale it in the future? - 24.
-Institutional Framework and Governance risks to sustainability: Do the legal frameworks, policies, governance structures and processes pose risks that may jeopardize sustenance of project benefits?
-While assessing this parameter, also consider if the required systems/ mechanisms for accountability, transparency, and technical knowledge transfer are in place. - 25.
-Environmental risks to sustainability: Are there any environmental risks that may jeopardize sustenance of project outcomes? - 26.
-Financial risks to sustainability: What is the likelihood of financial and economic resources not being available once the donor assistance ends (consider potential resources can be from multiple sources, such as the public and private sectors, income generating activities, and other funding that will be adequate financial resources for sustaining project's outcomes)?
+Is there sufficient public/stakeholder awareness in support of the long-term objectives of the project? - 26.
+Are lessons learned being documented by the Project Team on a continual basis and shared/ transferred to appropriate parties who could learn from the project and potentially replicate and/or scale it in the future? - 27.
+Institutional Framework and Governance risks to sustainability: Do the legal frameworks, policies, governance structures, and processes pose risks that may jeopardize the sustenance of project benefits?
+While assessing this parameter, also consider if the required systems/ mechanisms for accountability, transparency, and technical knowledge transfer are in place. - 28.
+Environmental risks to sustainability: Are there any environmental risks that may jeopardize the sustenance of project outcomes? - 29.
+Financial risks to sustainability: What are the likelihood of financial and economic resources not being available once the donor assistance ends (consider potential resources can be from multiple sources, such as the public and private sectors, income-generating activities, and other funding that will be adequate financial resources for sustaining project's outcomes)?